 The Legislature gave you the responsibility to review election results and certify them as correct.
 No one else.
-You’re it.
+The buck stops with you.

-If it ever comes out that the wrong winner was sworn into office, in an election outside the recount margin, it’s your name on that certification of election.
-No one else’s.
+If it ever comes out that the wrong winner was sworn into office, it’s your signature on that certification of

-Yet the Legislature did not adopt any laws prescribing any specific canvass procedures or methods–they left that to you.
+The Legislature did not prescribe any specific canvass procedures or methods–they left that to you.
 There’s no law requiring you to double-check the addition–but you do.
-There’s no law requiring you to maintain a chain of custody with sealed bags-but you do.
+There’s no law requiring you to maintain a chain of custody with sealed bags–but you do.
 There’s no law requiring you to compare the number of ballots to the number of voters marked off on the poll book–but you do.
 There’s no law telling you to review inspectors’ statements for indications of problems–but you do.

 In fact, very little of what you do in your regular canvass procedures is specified in law.
 So the fact that there is no law specifically saying, “Oh, and by the way–check to make sure the voting machines identified the right winners” doesn’t mean that you don’t have the authority to do that if you choose to.

 You are the legal custodian of the election records.
 You alone have responsibility to review and certify election results.
 You need specific laws directing you to check election accuracy no more than you need a specific law directly you to reconcile the cash register tape and the cash drawer before you deposit your office’s receipts.